Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Yarn.md

 ## Configure yarn.application.classpath

-To enable your YARN applications to communicate with Alluxio servers, add the alluxio client jar to each YARN node, either by adding it to a directory on your `yarn.application.classpath`, or updating the classpath to include the client jar.
+To enable your YARN applications to communicate with Alluxio servers, add the Alluxio client jar to each YARN node, either by adding it to a directory on your `yarn.application.classpath`, or updating the classpath to include the client jar.
 For example,